tryshoppe/documentation/tutorials/setting-up.md

-# Getting started with Shoppe
+# Setting up in a new application

-In this tutorial, we're going to build a new Shoppe store from scratch into a brand new Rails application.
-We will start at the every beginning and guide you through all the steps needed to build a simple store with a basket and checkout process.
+In this tutorial, we're going to set up Shoppe from scratch into a brand new Rails application.
 We're assuming that you have Rails, Ruby, RubyGems & Bunlder installed at their latest versions.
 This guide was produced using Rails 4.0.0 & Ruby 2.0.

 During this tutorial, we will execute commands such as `rails` or `rake`.
 You may find you need to prefix these commands with `bundle exec` depending on your local system